-With BGP Confederation, BGP topology is divided to smaller parts.
-Each part is called as sub-autonomous system.
+With BGP Confederation, BGP topology is divided into smaller parts.
+Each part is called a Sub-autonomous system.

-As yo can see from the Figure -3, there is only one Global Autonomous System which represent this network to the outside world.
-So when this network has EBGP connection with the other BGP network, global/public Autonomous system is used.
-In this example Global Autonomous system number is 1.
+As you can see from Figure -3, there is only one Global Autonomous System that represents this network to the outside world.
+So when this network has an EBGP connection with the other BGP network, global/public Autonomous system is used.
+In this example, the Global Autonomous system number is 1.

 There are two other Autonomous System numbers in the figure-3 topology.
 65010 and 65011.

-Many application , many services run on today networks.
+Many applications and many services run on today's networks.
 IP and MPLS are the most common services in the Enterprise and Service Provider networks.

-When BGP Route Reflector is used for the IP address family, then BGP Route Reflector is called as an IP Route Reflector or for short, IP RR.
+When BGP Route Reflector is used for the IP address family, then BGP Route Reflector is called an IP Route-Reflector or for short, IP RR.

-When BGP Route Reflector is used in MPLS network for the VPN service, BGP Route Reflector is called as VPN Route Reflector or for short, VPN RR.
+When BGP Route Reflector is used in the MPLS network for the VPN service, BGP Route Reflector is called VPN Route-Reflector or for short, VPN RR.

 There are different design requirements for the IP RR and the VPN RR.
-I will mention them in the BGP Route Reflector Problems section in this article.
+I will mention them in the BGP Route Reflector Problems section of this article.

 Benefits of BGP Route Reflector

-Main benefit of BGP Route Reflector is Scalability.
+The main benefit of the BGP Route Reflector is Network Scalability.

-BGP Route Reflector reduces the total number of BGP sessions in the network and also reduces the number of BGP session per router.
+BGP Route Reflector reduces the total number of BGP sessions in the network and also reduces the number of BGP sessions per router.